 The transformation plans serve a two-fold purpose: first, to establish a mechanism that facilitates Oregon Health Authority's (OHA) partnership with CCOs to achieve Oregon’s health system goals; and, second, to encourage continuous quality improvement, recognizing that transformation is an iterative process and that a CCO’s transformation plans will and should evolve over time.

 Submitting a pilot proposal

-to guide funding decisions for pilots in 2015-2016.
-If you are interested in submitting a pilot proposal, please contact us
+If you are interested in submitting a pilot proposal, please review our pilot project requirements

 For your reference, view the following documents describing the IHN-CCO pilots currently underway:

 All plans are subject to eight minimum standards: